apkd/RimStarve/README.md

 [Don't Starve](https://www.kleientertainment.com/games/dont-starve) by Klei Entertainment.

 Features:
-  - Add this moment, 2 different animals
+- At this moment, 2 different animals (Beefalos and Rabbits)
 - High resolution graphics, additionally modified to better fit the Rimworld's graphical style
-  - Separate texture sets for eg. sheared beefalos and freezing rabbits
+- Separate contextual texture sets, e.g. for sheared beefalos and freezing rabbits as well as for sleeping animals
+- Customized rabbit AI

 Usage
 -----